1987

 well weird."

-said: "He is enjoying himself!"
+said, "He is enjoying himself!"

 Martin: "He is!
 He's going crazy!"

-David: "I can tell - he's gone to the loo!
+Dave: "I can tell - he's gone to the loo!
 He got up!
 No, you can tell,

 you see, because it's his eyebrows.
 When he's really excited his left eyebrow